-The problems I've run into can be avoided by you simply by asking the right question prior to bidding or hitting the buy it now button.
+The problems I've run into can be avoided by you simply by asking the right question prior to sending that check or Pay Pal payment.
 When you find a rod that you believe you would like to have and that you may be able to get at half of what it cost new...........
 Or one that may have appreciated in value and is quite expensive due to being scarce contact the seller and ask about the following.
 Always ask for the seller to make a very careful inspection of the rod in question from the tip top all the way to the butt cap, always ask!

 Even with graphite these can be worn.
 I once bought a beautiful T&T rod only to find that the female ferrule on the second section had numerous stress fractures from either being forced together too tightly or who knows.
 The cracks were such that I had to return the rod resulting in my losing about 36 dollars in total postage costs to me & back to the seller.